 She sat around and did nothing but theorize.

-She was never ever subject to anything she believed.
+She was never, ever subject to anything she believed.

-This this stimulus bill, this is this third stimulus bill.
+This stimulus bill, this third stimulus bill.

 We ought to call it his third impotence pill.

-Obama taking his third Viagra pill today.
+Obama taking his third Biagra pill today.

-so now he's gone see Alice on us.
+So now he's gone see Alice on us.

 And it isn't stimulating anything.

-That's what this administration's getting.
+That's what this administration is getting.

 And Paul Krugman doesn't dig it.